chicio/RangeUISlider/README.md

 ### Usage

-You can use RangeUISlider in two ways: in interface builder (thanks to` @IBDesignable` and `@IBInspectable`) or programmatically.
+You can use RangeUISlider in two ways: in Interface Builder (thanks to` @IBDesignable` and `@IBInspectable`) or programmatically.
 Then you can use the `RangeUISliderDelegate` protocol to get the values of the slider.

 #### Interface builder
  - drag a UIView into you storyboard
  - set RangeUISlider as custom class of that view
-   - **IMPORANT: set also the Module to RangeUISlider if you used cocoapods or the framework version during installation**
+   - **IMPORTANT: set also the Module to RangeUISlider if you used cocoapods or the framework version during installation**
  - start editing using interface builder

 [Here](https://www.youtube.com/watch?v=Lorvozz-1HU) you can find a video tutorial for the setup with interface builder.